-Calhoun Community College's General Education Development (GED) Testing Service is a program of the American Council on Education.
+Calhoun Community College's high school equivalency option is the GED[®] Test.
 Our primary mission is to provide a reliable process for certifying that adults possess the major and lasting outcomes of a traditional high school education.
-Calhoun Community College accepts the GED diploma as a component for admission.
+Calhoun Community College accepts the GED[®] diploma as well as other diploma options as a component for admission.
+To register for the GED: